What You Need to Know

 After taking a peek at your hole cards, the game’s first player decision point has arrived: Fold or place the 3rd Street bet.

-- BET: you elect to continue with the hand by placing an additional wager.
-This wager can be made in one of three sizes: 1x, 2x, or 3x the amount of your original ante bet.
+- BET: You elect to continue with the hand by placing an additional wager.
+You can make this wager in one of three sizes: 1x, 2x, or 3x the amount of your original ante bet.

 Making the 3rd Street bet entitles you to see the first of the three community cards.
 You’ll see an area on the felt in front of you labeled “3rd Street,” so to place this bet, simply slide your chip(s) forward into the appropriate space.

-For the running example hand, we have two high cards which are both hearts, so we can safely continue with the hand by making a 3rd Street bet.
-You’ll learn more about choosing your bet sizing later on in the Strategy section, and indeed, this aspect of the game is where skill shines through, but for now, just trust us when we make the 3rd Street bet for 1x our original ante bet – or an additional $5.
+For the running example hand, we have two high cards, both hearts, so we can safely continue with the hand by making a 3rd Street bet.
+You’ll learn more about choosing your bet sizing later on in the Strategy section.
+Indeed, this aspect of the game is where skill shines through, but for now, just trust us when we make the 3rd Street bet for 1x our original ante bet – or an additional $5.

 First Community Cards Revealed

 After each player has either folded or continued with the 3rd Street bet, the dealer will then reveal the first of three community cards.
-The information provided by this card, in relation to your own hand, motivates the second player decision point.
+Concerning your hand, the information provided by this card motivates the second decision point you’ll make.

-In the running example hand, the dealer turns over the Qc as the first community cards, so we currently hold the Ah Qh Qc for one pair of queens.
+In the running example hand, the dealer turns over the Qc as the first community card, so we currently hold the Ah Qh Qc for one pair of queens.

 Fold or 4th Street Bet